 Spread some holiday cheer when you create a chandelier wreath to add warmth to your dining room.
 Your dining room is an important gathering spot during the holiday season.
-It’s where you join with your family and friends to dine, share stories, and stuff yourself with pumpkin pie!
-Adding a chandelier wreath will add a touch of elegant holiday decor.
+In fact, it’s where you join with your family and friends to dine, share stories, and stuff yourself with pumpkin pie!
+So adding a chandelier wreath will add a touch of elegant holiday decor.

 While my little house certainly doesn’t have the scale of their chandeliers…in fact, one of their chandeliers can fit inside my dining room…I wanted to bring a touch of that elegance to my little country home.

 Care to make one?
 Here’s how: